 South Carolina’s unemployment rate steady at 3.3 percent

 COLUMBIA, S.C.
-(AP) — South Carolina’s unemployment rate was steady in November.
+(AP) — South Carolina’s unemployment rate remained unchanged in December.

-The Department of Employment and Workforce said in a news release Friday that the jobless rate in South Carolina was unchanged at 3.3 percent.
+The Department of Employment and Workforce said in a news release Friday that the state’s jobless rate remained at 3.3 percent.

-Bamberg County had the highest unemployed rate at 5.9 percent.
-Charleston County had the lowest rate at 2.5 percent.
+Bamberg County had the state’s highest unemployment, at 5.9 percent.
+Lexington and Charleston counties were tied for the lowest rate, at 2.7 percent.